Drc3p0/Prototyping_Workshop/README.md

 Participants will take home a completed prototyping development board, and a variety of components to build their first interactive synth.
 You will also get links to further reading material if you choose to continue learning about building synths.

-The Women's Electronics Workshop is committed to providing a safe space for electronics enthusiasts who identify as female or genderqueer.
+The Pumping Station: One workshop was hosted by the Women's Electronics Workshop series, which is committed to providing a safe space for electronics enthusiasts who identify as female or genderqueer.
 This event is open to everyone.